alemart/encantar-js/docs/api/trackable-pointer.md

 `pointer.duration: number, read-only`

 The elapsed time, in seconds, since the tracking of this pointer began.
+You can check if this pointer represents a tap by comparing its duration to a threshold at the `"ended"` [phase](#phase).
+Example: `isTap = pointer.phase == "ended" && pointer.duration < 0.25`.

 ### movementLength